clover/codelab-remote-pay-cloud/README.md

 # Clover Remote Pay Cloud Tutorial

 This repository contains a tutorial for building a web application that uses [`CloverConnector`](https://clover.github.io/remote-pay-java/1.4.0/docs/com/clover/remote/client/CloverConnector.html) to connect to a Clover device and perform basic operations over cloud.
+The Clover Connector SDK provides a consolidated asynchronous interface that enables your point-of-sale (POS) software to interact with Clover’s customer-facing payment devices.

 ### Prerequisites
 * Read the [Overview of the Clover Platform](https://docs.clover.com/build/architecture/), including the [Developer Guidelines](https://docs.clover.com/build/developer-guidelines/).